-This trade-off between the number of executions of \textit{Phase1} and \textit{Phase2} and the duration of the execution of \acronym, highlights the importance of carefully considering the choice of diameter $D$ in applications of where convergence speed and communication overhead are critical factors. \end{remark}
+This trade-off between the number of executions of \textit{Phase--1} and \textit{Phase--2} and the duration of the execution of \acronym, highlights the importance of carefully considering the choice of the upper bound on the diameter $D'$ in applications of where convergence speed and communication overhead are critical factors. \end{remark}

 \begin{remark} Let us note here that another interesting application of our algorithm is for the case where nodes aim to calculate the average observed temperature in a finite time frame, with the added objective of terminating their operations upon calculation completion.
 Calculation of the average temperature is achieved via average consensus algorithms that operate over networks consisted of unreliable communication links (e.g., see \cite{hadjicostis2015robust} and references therein).
 Our proposed algorithm is able to operate in parallel with a robust average consensus algorithm.
 This guarantees that nodes will be able to terminate their operation in a finite time frame and the average calculated temperature will be utilized for subsequent decision-making processes. \end{remark}